top of page

 Welcome back to Antarctica; something we never thought was possible, three visits this Summer!

-It had only been a few months since we last set foot, kayaked and sailed through Antarctica (pics below from 1st visit).
-To have the opportunity to cruise through the last unspoilt and southernmost continent another two times on our 110-day voyage with Oceania Cruises was a dream come true (again and again).
+It had only been a few months since we last set foot, kayaked, and sailed through Antarctica (pictures below from our first visit).
+To have the opportunity to cruise through the last unspoilt and southernmost continent, another two times on our 110-day voyage with Oceania Cruises, was a dream come true (again and again).

 This is a brief journal of our second visit to the stunning Antarctic Peninsula.
 It includes many videos and photos that allow us to reminisce about the beautiful collection of moments.